 6. Improves Immunity

 Cloves are full of nutrients like iron and Vitamin C which boost immunity.
 It is, however, eugenol, that is really the star ingredient of cloves that makes a significant contribution in terms of boosting immunity.
-Clove also contains anti-viral and blood
+Clove also contains anti-viral and blood purification properties that reduce toxicity levels in the bloodstream and increase resistance against a wide variety of diseases by triggering antioxidant activity throughout the body.
+In this way, it helps make your immune system healthier and stronger so that you may stay protected from bacteria, germs, and viruses.

 7. Has Anti-cancer And Antibacterial Properties

 There is concrete evidence that clove extract can inhibit the growth and activity of breast, colon, liver, and ovarian cancer cells.
 Clove oil also has potent germicidal properties that make it a very effective natural remedy for dental pain, sore gums, mouth ulcers, and toothaches.
 Clove oil is known for treating various respiratory ailments such as colds, sinusitis, bronchitis, and asthma because of its antibacterial and anti-inflammatory influence, properties that are once again, imparted by the compound, eugenol.
 Breathing in clove oil through a vaporizer loosens up much of the mucus that blocks the respiratory passages, thus improving breathing and curing congestion.
-Clove also makes a great home remedy
+Clove also makes a great home remedy for treating athlete’s foot and vaginal infections.

 8. Relieves Stress